-The architecture of the DAC900 uses the current steering technique to enable fast switching and a high update rate.
-The core element within the monolithic DAC is an array of segmented current sources, which are designed to deliver a full-scale output current of up to 20mA, as shown in Figure 1.
-An internal decoder addresses the differential current switches each time the DAC is updated and a corresponding output current is formed by steering all currents to either output summing node, I{OUT} or $I{\overline{OUT}}$.
+The architecture of the DAC902 uses the current steering technique to enable fast switching and a high update rate.
+The core element within the monolithic DAC is an array of segmented current sources that are designed to deliver a full-scale output current of up to 20mA, as shown in Figure 1.
+An internal decoder addresses the differential current switches each time the DAC is updated and a corresponding output current is formed by steering all currents to either output summing node, $I{OUT}$ or $I{\overline{OUT}}$ .
 The complementary outputs deliver a differential output signal that improves the dynamic performance through reduction of even-order harmonics, common-mode signals (noise), and double the peak-to-peak output signal swing by a factor of two, compared to single-ended operation.

-The segmented architecture results in a significant reduction of the glitch energy, and improves the dynamic performance (SFDR) and DNL.
-The current outputs maintain a very high output impedance of greater than $200k\Omega$.
+The segmented architecture results in a significant reduction of the glitch energy, improves the dynamic performance (SFDR), and DNL.
+The current outputs maintain a very high output impedance of greater than $200k\Omega$ .

-The full-scale output current is determined by the ratio of the internal reference voltage (1.24V) and an external resistor, R{SET} .
-The resulting I{REF} is internally multiplied by a factor of 32 to produce an effective DAC output current that can range from 2mA to 20mA, depending on the value of R{SET} .
+The full-scale output current is determined by the ratio of the internal reference voltage (1.24V) and an external resistor, $R{SET}$ .
+The resulting $I{REF}$ is internally multiplied by a factor of 32 to produce an effective DAC output current that can range from 2mA to 20mA, depending on the value of $R{SET}$ .

-The DAC900 is split into a digital and an analog portion, each of which is powered through its own supply pin.
-The digital section includes edge-triggered input latches and the decoder logic, while the analog section comprises the current source array with its associated switches and the reference circuitry.
+The DAC902 is split into a digital and an analog portion, each of which is powered through its own supply pin.
+The digital section includes edge-triggered input latches and the decoder logic, while the analog section comprises the current source array with its associated switches, and the reference circuitry.